junxit/us-congress-bills-117/metadata.md

 - 2021-07-26 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-107.
 - 2021-07-26 — Reported by the Committee on Natural Resources.
 H. Rept.
 117-107.
 - 2021-07-27 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2021-11-18 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2021-12-16 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin without amendment.
+With written report No. 117-52.
+- 2021-12-16 — Committee on Energy and Natural Resources.
+Reported by Senator Manchin without amendment.
+With written report No. 117-52.
+- 2021-12-16 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 202.